 Didi liked to take dubious parenting guidance from Doctor Lipschitz.
 Read: Doctor Lip-shits.

-Somewhat questionable status on this one, but "Mothers Day" actually depicts Phil and Lil being breastfed.
-Bear in mind this is a KIDS SHOW.
+Somewhat questionable status on this one, but "Mother's Day" depicts Phil and Lil being breastfed.